illinifanboy/gma/recipes/desserts/cakeandcheesecake.md

 ---
 layout: page
 title: Cake-n-Cheesecake
-blurb: The basic idea here is to make a cheesecake that actual cake (more like a blondie) as its crust.
+blurb: The basic idea here is to make a cheesecake that has actual cake (more like a blondie) as its crust.
 finalproduct: assets/images/recipes/cakencheesecake/cncfinal-sm.jpg
 handwritten:
   - image: assets/images/handwritten/cakeandcheesecake-sm.jpg